xerk-dot/changelog-generator-frontend/README.md

 ### let's research into current implementations

-[keepachangelog.com](https://keepachangelog.com/en/1.1.0/) has some nice literature on defining a changelog.

 there are many non-AI implementations, from [git-cliff](https://github.com/orhun/git-cliff) to [git-journal](https://github.com/saschagrunert/git-journal) to [clog-cli](https://github.com/clog-tool/clog-cli) to [git-chglog](https://github.com/git-chglog/git-chglog) to [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog). ill try them all to determine a good feature set.

 ### what should be on the changelog? how is it structured/syntaxed?

+[common-changelog.org](https://github.com/vweevers/common-changelog) has a list of implementations, and a specification for how a changelog should be formatted. so does [keepachangelog.com](https://keepachangelog.com/en/1.1.0/).`

+### how will we organize the commits into versions/releases?

 ### let's make frontend decisions

--> monospace font, as the app is predominantly a text-based app -> site has two sections, settings and the generated changelog
+-> monospace font, as the app is predominantly a text-based app -> site has two sections: a) settings and b) the generated changelog -> the changelog (and the about section) will format the markdown with react-markdown.

 ### let's make backend decisions

-If you want to fetch commits from a GitHub repository, you can use the node-fetch library to make API calls.
+-> i want to use openai to generate the changelog.
+-> we will use structured output to guide the format of the changelog.